Sign-In

 Meat grading is administered by the U.S. Department of Agriculture (USDA).
 Beef quality grades indicate palatability characteristics such as tenderness, juiciness and flavor.
 Unlike inspection, grading is optional and paid for by meat processors.
 More than half of the beef available is graded.

-There are eight quality grades for beef which reflect the amount of marbling (fat within the lean), firmness, color and texture of the beef, and the maturity of the animal.
-Generally, only three grades are identified and sold to restaurants and at retail.
+There are eight quality grades for beef however, only three grades are identified and sold to restaurants and at retail (Prime, Choice, and Select).

 Select beef is slightly leaner than Prime and Choice because it has less marbling.
-It can lack some tenderness, flavor and juiciness as compared to the higher grades.
-Select grade beef often benefits from slow-cooking or from marination prior to grilling or broiling.
+It can lack some tenderness, flavor and juiciness as compared to the higher grades and may benefit from slow-cooking or from marination prior to grilling or broiling.

 No Roll